DigitalHERMES/rhizo-uuardop/README.md

 ## C compiler defines

    Set the Makefile for different radio versions.
-Set NO_BYPASS for the version of the radio without the by-pass board.
+Set NO_BYPASS for the version of the radio without the by-pass board (this is just for Rhizomatica's ubitx-based radio).

 ## Author